Tuesday, March 31, 2009

 Christmas Town Sled

 If you havn't reconized it, it is the sled seen in The Nightmare Before Christmas when Jack visits Christmas town.
-Three Elves are singing carols and passes Jack while he is hiding in a snowman.
-I have two of these that I am putting together.
-I had painted this to match the orginal as much as possible.
+Three Elves are singing carols and passes Jack while he is

 I am also in the process of sculpting the elves.
 I have the two identical elves sculpted and cast, they just need to be sanded smooth and painted.
 I'll get on the third elf and the penguin at a later date.
 Hopefully someday I'll get this project completed.